 Such risk-taking is a common theme that runs through so many fellow CSEC survivors’ lives.
 The need to “leave it all behind” is essential in order to heal from the layers of control, domination, manipulation, and violence that keeps the dynamics of CSEC in place.

-Stay tuned for the next installment…I will post the entirety of the list throughout January.
+Stay tuned for the next installment…I will post the entirety of the list throughout the year.

 Also in this series: